ncsa/hydro_documentation/docs/source/running.rst

 ~~~~~~~~~~~~~~~~~~~

 Job dependencies allow users to set execution order in which their
 queued jobs run.
-Job dependencies are set by using the ??dependency
+Job dependencies are set by using the --dependency
-option with the syntax being ??dependency=<dependency type>:<JobID>.
+option with the syntax being --dependency=<dependency type>:<JobID>.
 SLURM places the jobs in *Hold* state until they are eligible to run.

 The following are examples on how to specify job dependencies using the